 Although Breckenridge is best known for its winter sports after the snow melts, the hiking trails emerge, and they are not to be missed.
 Breckenridge, surrounded by mountains, is one of the most picturesque (and photogenic) hiking destinations in the country.
 The mountain views, combined with an unending sea of green woods, alpine lakes, rivers, and meadows, provide a diverse range of hiking opportunities.
 It will be difficult to become bored.

 Breckenridge also includes hiking routes for all skill levels.
-You’ll be able to push yourself as far as you’re ready to go, from the moderate Hoosier Pass Loop that goes along a rocky top to more strenuous hikes like Quandary Peak (which has a 3,100-foot elevation rise).
+You will be able to push yourself as far as you\’re ready to go, from the moderate Hoosier Pass Loop that goes along a rocky top to more strenuous hikes like Quandary Peak (which has a 3,100-foot elevation rise).